 "Within 4 years of publication of decisions on BAT conclusions in accordance with Article 13(5) relating to the main activity of an installation, the competent authority shall ensure that:

 (a) all the permit conditions for the installation concerned are reconsidered and, if necessary, updated to ensure compliance with this Directive, in particular, with Article 15(3) and (4),where applicable;

 (b) the installation complies with those permit conditions."

 The above provision implies not only that permit conditions are reconsidered and, if necessary, updated to ensure compliance with the BAT conclusions within 4 years of the publication thereof, but also that the operation of the installation complies with those updated permit conditions.

-If the competent authority foresees that compliance with the updated permit conditions will take more than 4 years from publication of the BAT conclusions, this shall be seen in the context of Article 15(4) and all conditions listed therein shall be fulfilled.
+If the competent authority foresees that compliance with the updated BAT-associated emission levels will take more than 4 years from publication of the BAT conclusions, this shall be seen in the context of Article 15(4) and all conditions listed therein shall be fulfilled.

 |IED III.1 - Should Transitional National Plans (TNPs) under Article 32 of the IED be subject to a Strategic Environmental Assessment (SEA) pursuant to the SEA Directive 2001/42/EC (SEAD) and, if so, what are the consequences?

 1. The applicability of the SEAD to a TNP depends on the content of the TNP and the type of measures included in it.